rabkazoo/zfs-snap-utils/README.md

 # zfs-snap-utils
-yet another snap util set :)
-a "snap" cmd front for zfs and some utils.
+yet another snapshot util set :) a "snap" cmd front for zfs and some utils.
 Specifically for freebsd zfs root.
 I keep hourly and 3 day snapshots.
 The "snap" command I use shows relative path entries and can do ls/get(cp))/diff/create/destroy